-The OUTCOMES RESEARCH Group was formed in 1990 at the University of California in San Francisco and subsequently became an institute when the group’s administrative center moved to the University of Louisville in March of 2000.
-In 2005, OUTCOMES RESEARCH became a department at the Cleveland Clinic.
-After 17 years, the Department of OUTCOMES RESEARCH now includes 65 members at the Clinic, among about 200 academic investigators in twenty countries including the Austria, Canada, Ireland, Israel, Japan, China, and the United States.
+Under About, please change the first paragraph to: The Outcomes Research Consortium was formed in 1990 at the University of California in San Francisco.
+The Consortium has about 230 investigators in twenty countries including the Austria, Canada, China, Germany, Ireland, Israel, Japan, Poland, Romania, Spain, Switzerland, Turkey, and the United States.
 The Consortium is non-profit; its only goal is thus participation in high-quality research.

-The Consortium has published more than 1,800 full papers and more than 95 editorials.
-The collaboration publishes a full paper every other day.
+The Consortium has published more than 2,150 full papers and more than 120 editorials.
+The collaboration publishes a full paper or editorial every other day.

 The Consortium is currently involved in about 150 clinical studies, including many large multi-center outcome trials.
 Funding for the Consortium’s funding is from various peer-reviewed granting agencies, and we also collaborate with companies that make innovative devices and drugs, often conducting major trials that lead to regulatory certification.
 The Consortium facilitates scientific exchange and collaboration necessary for technically complex outcomes studies involving hundreds or thousands of patients.
 Additional information is available at www.OR.org.